-My baby's birth was long and hard, and my son came out with a squishy lump on the back of his head.
+Q: My baby's birth was long and hard, and my son came out with a squishy lump on the back of his head.
 Should I be concerned?

-Probably not.
+A: Probably not.
 It sounds like your baby has a cephalohematoma, a bruise between the skull bones and the overlying tissue.
 It's usually caused by a hard delivery, or by a forceps or vacuum delivery, and should heal within a few weeks.
 As it does, the blood will calcify from the edges first, leading to a volcano-like bump with a soft center.
 I've read that some complications can occur with cephalohematomas, such as fractures and infections.
 But I see newborns with these bumps many times each year and have never encountered such problems.
 Sometimes babies with cephalohematomas do get a bit more jaundiced, but there are no other issues to be concerned about.